Why Direct Sourcing Helps Manage Risk When Engaging Independent Talent

 2. Use Marketplaces that Have a Level of Pre-Vetting

-A marketplace is a platform where independent contractors can find work and managers can search for and engage talent.
+A marketplace is a platform through which independent contractors can find work and managers can search for and engage talent.
 Marketplaces are a key part of direct sourcing, providing the technology to connect independents with companies.
 Independents will typically fill out a profile detailing their skills and experience and then they can apply to or be matched with projects that fit their skillset.
 On the other side, managers can evaluate or search for candidates that meet their requirements.

 There are many different types of marketplaces today, and not all include a level of compliance vetting.
 Before deciding on a marketplace to use, investigate what type of compliance standards it requires.
 For example, MBO’s marketplace is backed by proven independent contractor compliance vetting and engagement expertise.

 Another big benefit of a marketplace like MBO’s is the ability to shortlist talent you have worked with in the past.
-Having a centralized pool of talent that has already been vetted, can help save a lot of time when it comes to performing background checks, onboarding paperwork, and additional compliance verification tasks.
+Having a centralized pool of talent that has already been vetted can help save a lot of time when it comes to performing background checks, onboarding paperwork, and additional compliance verification tasks.

 5 Ways Hiring Managers Can Help Talent Get to Work Faster